Mr. Block: Comic strip

 Mr. Block, who has no first name, was created on November 7, 1912, by Ernest Riebe, a member of the Industrial Workers of the World (IWW).
-Block appeared that day in the Spokane newspaper Industrial Worker, smoking a cigar and wearing a checkered suit with top hat.
+Block appeared that day in the Spokane newspaper Industrial Worker, smoking a cigar and wearing a checkered suit with a top hat.
 Subsequently, Mr. Block lost the fancy clothes but often kept a hat, ten sizes too small, perched on one corner of his wooden blockhead.

 "Mr. Block is legion," wrote Walker C. Smith in 1913.
 "He is representative of that host of slaves who think in terms of their masters.
 Mr. Block owns nothing, yet he speaks from the standpoint of the millionaire; he is patriotic without patrimony; he is a law-abiding outlaw... [who] licks the hand that smites him and kisses the boot that kicks him... the personification of all that a worker should not be."

-The song
+Eponymous song

 Joe Hill wrote "Mr. Block" to the tune of "It Looks to Me Like a Big Time Tonight".
-The song, like the comic strip, is bitterly satirical about the AFL and the Socialist Party.
+The song, like the comic strip, is bitterly satirical about the AFL and the Socialist Party of America.
 Sometimes also called "Please Give Me Your Attention", it has remained a popular number through multiple editions of the Little Red Songbook.